AutoResearch/autora/docs/online-experiments/firebase.md

 - Navigate to the current project in the developer console and select `Firestore Database` from the sidebar under `Build`.
 - Click `Create Database`
 - Select production mode and click `Next`
-- choose the current location and click `Enable`
+- Choose the current location and click `Enable`

 ### Configure your project for Firebase
 In the project folder, write the following commands in your terminal: